By Nimesh PatelEngineering Leader & Career Coach

-How to Prepare for a FAANG Interview
+How to Prepare for a Top Tech Company Interview

 Here is what actually works, based on what I have seen from candidates who got offers and what I have seen from candidates who didn't.